-We can learn a huge amount about how our users experience (and feel about) library services, spaces and products by adopting rich qualitative and quantitative research methods that come under the umbrella term ‘UX’ (User eXperience).
+We can learn a huge amount about how our users experience (and feel about) services, spaces and products by adopting rich qualitative and quantitative research methods that come under the umbrella term ‘UX’ (User eXperience).
 Crucially UX research explores user behaviours and needs, not just what users say they want.

-In my User Experience research methods courses I show participants how to supplement data that libraries have always taken (footfall, loans, database usage) with a range of invaluable behavioural and attitudinal methods which study and explore the real activities and experiences of their users.
-Crucially these methods are easy-to-use and low cost too.
+I show my clients how to supplement the usage and survey data that they have always taken with a range of invaluable behavioural and attitudinal methods which study and explore the real activities and experiences of their users.
+Crucially these methods are easy to use and low cost too.